6 Ways How to Fix 3D Prints Sticking Too Well to Print Bed

 - Some people just clean their print bed and adhesion works great!

 BuildTak is a sheet which sticks down on top of your print bed for better adhesion, especially when it comes to PLA and other similar materials.
 I’ve heard some really advanced materials do great with BuildTak, although it can be quite premium.

 The next thing to look into when your 3D prints stick too much to your print bed is the bed surface itself.
 As previously mentioned, the glass build plate and PETG combination hasn’t ended well for some.

 Using the right build surface with your main printing material is a great way to stop 3D prints sticking to the bed too much.
-I would advise using some kind of textures surface rather than a glass one, because the texture gives 3D prints space to be removed.
+I would advise using some kind of textures surfaces rather than a glass one because the texture gives 3D prints space to be removed.